yumimobi/Developer-doc/Yumi Platform Annotation/Oneway .md

 3. Account

-   You will find your Account in Company Info page under  [Oneway Profile](https://developer.oneway.mobi/#/profile).

-4. Token

-     You will find your Account in Company Info page under  [Oneway Profile](https://developer.oneway.mobi/#/profile).
+   You will find your Account under [Oneway Profile -User Profile](https://developer.oneway.mobi/#/profile?tabIdx=0).
+Your Account will be labled as "Email" on this page.

-5. API Key
+4. API Key

-    You will find your Account in Company Info page under  [Oneway Profile](https://developer.oneway.mobi/#/profile).
+    You will find your API Key under  [Oneway Profile -User Profile](https://developer.oneway.mobi/#/profile?tabIdx=0).

-6. Account Currency
+5. Account Currency

-   On the [Oneway platform](https://developer.oneway.mobi/) , when the above account information is registered, the selected settlement currency is used for exchange rate conversion.
+   On the [Oneway Profile -Financial Profile page](https://developer.oneway.mobi/#/profile?tabIdx=1) , your Account Currency will be labled as "Currency" on this page.